Forward- or Reverse-Mode Automatic Differentiation: What's the Difference?: Introduction

 \item Then, we show how other instances of the abstract algorithm can be obtained by replacing the representation of the gradient using an isomorphism of such structure, using Elliott's method of type class morphisms~\cite{Elliott2009-type-class-morphisms-TR}.
 This is demonstrated on a sparse vector representation (Section~\ref{sec:construction}).

-\item Using the above methodology, we ultimately derive purely functional and imperative variants of reverse-mode AD by successively improving the time complexity of scalar multiplication and gradient vector addition with representations based on homomorphisms, and by switching to their equivalent mutable representation (Section~\ref{sec:rev}).
+\item Using the above methodology, we ultimately derive purely functional and imperative variants of reverse-mode AD: we successively improve the time complexity of scalar multiplication and gradient vector addition with representations based on homomorphisms, and switch to their equivalent mutable representation (Section~\ref{sec:rev}).

-\item As an epilogue, we demonstrate that our approach readily admits common, useful extensions: additional primitive functions, direct computation with Nagata numbers to eliminate the overhead in building and evaluating symbolic expressions, higher-order derivatives, and \ensuremath{\mathbf{let}}-sharing (Section~\ref{sec:extensions}). \end{itemize} Finally, the paper discusses related work (Section~\ref{sec:related}) and concludes (Section~\ref{sec:conclusion}).
+\item As an epilogue, we demonstrate that our approach readily admits common, useful extensions: additional primitive functions, direct computation with Nagata numbers to eliminate the overhead in building and evaluating symbolic expressions, higher derivatives, and \ensuremath{\mathbf{let}}-sharing (Section~\ref{sec:extensions}).